-Field Equipment: Masks must be worn during labs!
-You will also need appropriate field clothing and traction footwear (closed-toe).
+Field Equipment: You will need appropriate field clothing and traction footwear (closed-toe).
 Hard hats will be required as well although the College will supply them this semester for each student if you do not have your own.
 Additional equipment (e.g. cruising vest, ranger compass, etc.) that will be useful this semester will be covered in the first lab.
+You'll also need rain gear because we will have outside labs and this spring looks like it'll be wet.
+Come prepared EVERY lab unless you've been told otherwise.